 Sometimes, you still might make unfavorable decisions to the customer, but at least you gave it weight in your decision-making process, Shep said.

 “At least be aware.
 Raising a price will never make a customer happy,” Shep said.
 “But to decide and know what to expect and know what to do when somebody calls and complains is proactive.”

 Shep also mentioned the importance of sitting down with cross-functional teams and asking:

 “You’ll get all kinds of interesting answers,” Shep said.
-“The ones I want you to stay away from are the generic ones — like, ‘Oh, we have really good service.’”
+“The ones I want you to stay away from are the generic ones — like, ‘Oh, we have excellent service.’”

 Everyone is saying that!
 Look at your competitors and see what they are doing.
 What are they doing differently?
 Whatever you are going to do, make it your own.

-Then go outside your vertical and see what companies are doing, Shep said, and ask yourself: “What’s my favorite company that I do business with?
-Write down why you like them.”
+Go outside your vertical and see what companies are doing, Shep said, and ask yourself: “What’s my favorite company that I do business with?
+Then, write down why you like them.”

 - Who do you love?

 Then ask yourself again why somebody would work with you?
 Be specific!

 Responsiveness in customer service also includes automation.
 For example, Shep said he loves working with brands that send quick and automated notifications that an order was placed and then send relevant follow-ups.